-The following requirements must be completed in order for the CT placement process to begin: (1) Passed or Registered for the TExES content exam, (2) Module 1 - Section 1 complete, (3) minimum of 15 observation hours complete and (4) Fingerprinting complete.
+The following requirements must be completed in order for the CT placement process to begin: (1) TExES content exam, (2) Module 1, (3) 30 observation hours and (4) fingerprinting.

 Yes.
 Candidates completing a CT assignment must remain at school during "teacher hours" for that campus during the clinical teaching assignment.
 Clinical teachers are expected to follow the school procedures, rules and discipline policies.